-The second piece of good news is that just casually boosting posts using the “Boost” button is probably the worst way to run your Facebook ad campaigns and you can see massive improvements by using one helpful tool.
+Just casually boosting posts using the “Boost” button is probably the worst way to run your Facebook ad campaigns and it possible to see massive improvements by using one helpful tool- the ads manager.

 The bottom line is that when Facebook gives you a tool, they want you to use it.
 And when Facebook wants you to use something, they are going to make it much better and more capable than any other options out there (i.e, the boost button!).

-If you’re a Facebook ads newbie, the ads manager can be a confusing place so we’re going to walk you through the features of it so that you can get started using it.
+If you’re a Fb ads manager newbie, the ads manager can be a confusing place so we’re going to walk you through its features so you can get started using it.

 It seems pretty obvious what to do with these options right?
 You can use these tools before you launch your campaign.

-The Campaign Planner is mainly for media planners and agencies who are creating advertising campaigns for clients.
+The Facebook Campaign Planner is mainly for media planners and agencies who are creating advertising campaigns and manage Facebook ads for multiple clients.
 It’s not something you need to experiment with unless you are creating Facebook ad campaigns for clients.

-In the Creative Hub, you can mock up ads and share them with team members or clients before you start creating the campaign.
-If you work a designer, then this tool can come in handy!
+In the Creative Hub, you can mock-up ads and share them with team members or clients before you start creating the campaign.
+If you work as a designer, then this tool can come in handy!

 This is the real meat and potatoes of the ads manager and where you will most likely spend the majority of your time.
 After you’ve planned your campaign, this is where you will come to create and launch it.